chef/chef-web-docs/chef_master/source/policyfile.rst

 Focused System Workflows
 -----------------------------------------------------
 The knife command line tool maps very closely to the Chef Infra Server API and the objects defined by it: roles, environments, run-lists, cookbooks, data bags, nodes, and so on.
-The Chef Infra Client assembles these pieces at run-time and configures a host to do useful work.
+Chef Infra Client assembles these pieces at run-time and configures a host to do useful work.

 Policyfile focuses that workflow onto the entire system, rather than the individual components.
 For example, Policyfile describes whole systems, whereas each individual revision of the ``Policyfile.lock.json`` file uploaded to the Chef Infra Server describes a part of that system, inclusive of roles, environments, cookbooks, and the other Chef Infra Server objects necessary to configure that part of the system.